-A "qualified autism service paraprofessional" is an unlicensed and uncertified individual who meets specified educational, training, and other criteria, is supervised by a qualified autism service provider or a qualified autism service provider.
-A qualified autism service provider.
+A "qualified autism service paraprofessional" is an unlicensed and uncertified individual who meets specified educational, training, and other criteria, is supervised by a qualified autism service provider or a qualified autism service professional, and is employed by the qualified autism service provider.
 A qualified autism service paraprofessional can include a behavioral health paraprofessional.